mindbergh/BitTorrentOnUDP/readme.txt

      .../nodes.map               - A map contains all nodes in the network .../peer.c                  - Process peers(main function)
      .../queue.[c|h]             - A generic queue
-     .../server.c                - A simple s   erver which is used to test UDP connection .../sha.c.[c|h]             - SHA-1 hash generator
+     .../server.c                - A simple s   server which is used to test UDP connection .../sha.c.[c|h]             - SHA-1 hash generator
      .../spiffy.[c|h]            - A simple network simulator
      .../test_input_buffer.c     - A simple test for user input